loren-jiang/hitsDB/README.md

 # hitsDB-ucsf

-Database written in mostly Python, PHP, SQLlite to manage data in HITS pipeline.
+Database written using mostly Python, Django, PostgreSQL to manage data in HITS pipeline.